-- 0 no shading
+The first condition conditions the ball shading.

-- 1 dots
+0 no shading

-- 2 vertical cross-hatch
+1 dots

-- 3 diagonal lines with positive slope
+2 vertical cross-hatch

-- 4 diagonal lines with negative slope
+3 diagonal lines with positive slope

-- 5 diagonal cross-hatch
+4 diagonal lines with negative slope

-- 6 solid
+5 diagonal cross-hatch

-The second column controls the bar color, see "Colors," page 20-12.
+6 solid

-pbarwid
+The second column controls the bar color, see "Colors," page 21-12.

-global scalar, width of bars in bar graphs and histograms.
+pbarwid global scalar, width of bars in bar graphs and histograms.
 The valid range is 0-1.
 If this is 0, the bars will be a single pixel wide.
 If this is 1, the bars will touch each other.
 The default is 0.5, so the bars take up about half the space open to them.